 |Alfa Capital Holdings (Cyprus) Limited (4)||Brokerage Activities and

 |Alfa Capital Markets (UK Branch) (5)||Equity Brokerage, Corporate Finance &

-(1) Turnover: comprises Interest income, Fee and commission income, Gains less losses from trading securities, Gains less losses from trading in precious metals, Gains less losses from trading in foreign currencies, Gains less losses from credit default swaps, Gains less losses from financial instrument at fair value through profit or loss, Gains less losses on disposal of investments.
+(1) Turnover: comprises Interest income, Fee and commission income, Gains less losses from trading securities, Gains less losses from trading in foreign currencies, Gains less losses from credit default swaps, Gains less losses from financial instrument at fair value through profit or loss, Gains less losses on disposal of investments, Other similar income.

 (3) Tax on profit before tax: includes corporation tax and origination and reversal of temporary differences.